 I have two types of sawmills, a Woodmizer LT40 bandsaw sawmill and a chainsaw sawmill.
 The bandsaw sawmill can make cuts up to about 24" wide and saws fast and efficient.
+It also has re-saw capabilities.
 The Alaskan chainsaw sawmill can cut logs up to 66" wide, it is also very portable--take the sawmill to the big log-- and it can also sawmill oddly shaped logs.
-I also have a Logosol chainsaw sawmill, my first sawmill, which still gets used occasionally to make unique cuts.
-In December of 2018 I purchased a Lucas Dedicated Slabber which is a large chainsaw bar powered by a 23HP Brigg and Stratton engine and capable of milling a log up to 76' wide and 20' long.
+In December of 2018 I purchased a Lucas Dedicated Slabber which is a large chainsaw bar powered by a 23HP Briggs and Stratton Vangard engine and capable of milling a log up to 76' wide and 20' long.
 This sawmill is very efficient at milling large trees in to nice table tops.

 Below are two videos of how I saw the big logs.
 The one on the left is how I did it from 2009 until December 2018 when I purchased a Lucas Mill Dedicated Slabber, shown on the right.
 It is almost 3 times as fast and more accurate, not to mention far easier on this ol' man's back.